AnvithaB04/CS3-DS4002/README.md

 - `Data Instructions.pdf`: Explains how to download and organize the dataset

 ### Reference Materials
-- `CS3 Hook Document.pdf`: One-page overview of the project
+- `CS3HookDocument.pdf`: One-page overview of the project
-- `CS3 Rubric.pdf`: Submission guidelines and evaluation rubric
+- `CS3Rubric.pdf`: Submission guidelines and evaluation rubric

 ### Scripts folder
 - `Model_Training_and_Evaluation.ipynb`: Full Colab notebook for model training/evaluation